rmnldwg/lydata/2023-clb-multisite/README.md

 TODO: Find out about that soon

+## Online Interface

+We provide a user-friendly and intuitive graphical user interface to view the dataset, which is available at https://lyprox.org/.
+The GUI has two main functionalities: the patient list and the dashboard.
+The patient list allows for viewing the characteristics of a patient, corresponding to one row of the csv file, in a visually appealing and intuitive way.
+The dashboard allows for filtering of the dataset.
+For example, the user may select all patients with primary tumors extending over the mid-sagittal plane with involvement of ipsilateral level III.
+The dashboard will then display the number or percentage of patients with metastases in each of the other LNLs.

 ## Description

+The data is provided as a CSV-table containing one row for each patient.
+The table has a header with three levels that describe the columns.
+Below we explain each column in the form of a list with three levels.
+So, for example, list entry 1.i.g refers to a column with the three-level header `patient | # | alcohol_abuse` and underneath it we report each patient's history of alcohol abuse.

+## Columns

 1. **`patient`**: This top-level header contains general patient information.
    1. **`#`**: The second level header for the `patient` columns is only a placeholder.